cgarethc/hue-rules/README.md

 * a room followed by a scene name in double quotes, e.g. `<Living room> "Relax"`
 * a light followed by a state and a transiton time in minutes, e.g. `[Lounge light] on transition 5`

-Here's an example of a complete rule that will turn on the kitchen night light if it is off, there are no lights on in the living room, and it's 8pm or later:
+Here's an example of a complete rule that will turn on the kitchen night light if it is off, there are no lights on in the living room, it's 8pm or later, and it's on the quarter hour:

-`{hour gte 20,<Living room> none,[Kitchen night light] off} [Kitchen night light] on`
+`{hour gte 20,onTheQuarter true,<Living room> none,[Kitchen night light] off} [Kitchen night light] on`

 ### Using the rules engine object format